 5.2.
 Parent/Child And The Judge

-There is an overlap between the judge role and the and the parent/child relationship of transactional analysis (Thomas Harris, 1967).
+There is an overlap between the judge role and the parent/child relationship of transactional analysis (Thomas Harris, 1967).

 When children get rebellious in their teens they are rebelling not much against hard rules, but against the soft power of judgment.

 Teenagers are claiming their emotional independence from their parents.

 Children with very demanding and/or judgemental parents sometimes stay stuck in emotionally dependent child roles throughout their lives.
 And that’s why learning power dynamics also help you become a better parent.

 On the other hand, also ask yourself if your parents are still pushing you into a child role.
 If as an adult you still feel the need to please your parents, or to have them approve of you, your parents are probably holding too much power on you.